 3.2.7 if any of the audits referred to in clause 3.2.6 reveal that any password has been provided to any individual who is not an Authorised User, then without prejudice to Axiom’s other rights, the Customer shall promptly disable such passwords and Axiom shall not issue any new passwords to any such individual; and

-3.2.8 if any of the audits referred to in clause 3.2.6 reveal that the Customer has underpaid Subscription Fees to Axiom, then without prejudice to Axiom’s other rights, the Customer shall pay to Axiom an amount equal to such underpayment as calculated in accordance with the prices set out in the Order Form within 10 Business Days of the date of the relevant audit.
+3.2.8 if any of the audits referred to in clause 3.2.6 reveal that the Customer has underpaid Subscription Fees to Axiom, then without prejudice to Axiom’s other rights, the Customer shall pay to Axiom an amount equal to such underpayment as calculated in accordance with the prices set out in the Order Summary within 10 Business Days of the date of the relevant audit.

 3.3 The Customer shall not, and shall procure that the Authorised Users shall not, access, store, distribute or transmit any Viruses, or any material during the course of its use of the Services that:

 3.3.1 is unlawful, harmful, threatening, defamatory, obscene, infringing, harassing or racially or ethnically offensive;

 3.3.3 depicts sexually explicit images;